apromore/ApromoreCore/README.md

   - `virgo-tomcat-server-3.6.4.RELEASE/configuration/login.conf`

 When the server starts with the reconfigured portal, it will automatically create new accounts for valid LDAP logins.

+## Change Port Number (optional)
+* Change line#12 in the `site.properties` file present in the `/ApromoreEE/ApromoreCore/Apromore-Assembly/virgo-tomcat-server-3.6.4.RELEASE/repository/usr` directory.
+* Change line#14 in the `tomcat-server.xml` file present in the `/ApromoreEE/ApromoreCore/Apromore-Assembly/virgo-tomcat-server-3.6.4.RELEASE/configuration` directory.

+### Share file to all users (optional)

+* By default Apromore does not allow you to share a file with all users (i.e. the "public" group is not supported by default).
+You can change this by editing the site.properties file present in the `/ApromoreEE/ApromoreCore/Apromore-Assembly/virgo-tomcat-server-3.6.4.RELEASE/repository/usr/` directory.
+Specifically, to enable the option to share files and folders with the “public” group, you should set `security.publish.enable = true` in the site.properties file.

+## Common problems

+> Out of memory while building.
+* Either invoke `mvn` as `mvn -Xmx1G -XX:MaxPermSize=256m` or set the system property `MAVEN_OPTS` to `-Xmx1G -XX:MaxPermSize=256m`

+> Server fails to start.
+* If either Apromore or PQL are configured to use MySQL, confirm that the database server is running.
+* If you already run another server (e.g. OS X Server) you may need to change the port number in `Supplements/Virgo/tomcat-server.xml`.

+> Login screen appears, but "admin" / "password" doesn't work.
+* You may need to run `ant create-h2` to populate the H2 database.

+> Can't view models by clicking them in the summary list.
+* Model diagrams are opened in new tabs/windows; you may need to disable popup blocking for Apromore in your browser settings.

+> Where is the server log?
+* `Apromore-Assembly/virgo-tomcat-server-3.6.4.RELEASE/serviceability/logs/log.log`